 Citrus and Berry Tartlets

-Last Monday, during my second week of culinary school, we learned how to make pate sucree, a classic French pastry dough used to make sweet tarts.
-Though it was a busy day in the kitchen, I was excited to finally learn how to make a classic tart filled with homemade pastry cream and fresh fruit.
+Last Monday, during my second week of culinary school, we learned how to make pâte sucrée, a classic French pastry dough used for sweet tarts.
+Though it was a busy day in the kitchen, I was excited to learn how to make a classic tart filled with homemade pastry cream and fresh fruit.

-In order to do this, roll the tart dough thinly (roughly 1/8” thick) and fill the shell less than halfway with pastry cream.
-This ensures that the fruit will be the star of the show!
+In order to achieve this, roll the tart dough thinly (roughly 1/8-inch thick) and fill the shell less than halfway with pastry cream.
+This ensures that the fruit will be the star of the finished dessert!

 Pate Sucree Dough: